Trout returns to Angels lineup after family death

-ANAHEIM, Calif. -- Los Angeles Angels star Mike Trout is back in the lineup for the first time since the death of his brother-in-law.
+ANAHEIM, Calif. -- Los Angeles Angels star Mike Trout was back in the lineup for the first time since the death of his brother-in-law.

-Trout was starting Friday night at home against Houston.
-The two-time AL MVP is hitting .309 with 30 home runs and 60 RBIs and leads the majors with a .459 on-base percentage.
+Trout started Friday night at home against Houston, batting third and playing center field in a 9-3 loss to the Astros.
+He tripled on the first pitch in his first at-bat and finished 2-for-3 with a walk.

-Trout hasn't played since Aug.
-1. The outfielder already was on the disabled list with a wrist injury when brother-in-law Aaron Cox died last week.
+It was Trout's first game since Aug.
+1. He already was on the disabled list with a wrist injury when brother-in-law Aaron Cox died last week at age 24.

 Trout wore the jersey "A. Cox" on Friday as part of MLB Players Weekend and in honor of his late brother-in-law.
 Trout was originally in the lineup card as "KIIIIIID."